CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 _TODO: code example reading header_

-The body immediately follows the header, and is composed of two fields: `Batch Table` and `Binary glTF`.
+The body section immediately follows the header section, and is composed of two fields: `Batch Table` and `Binary glTF`.

 ## Batch Table